The Cottingham Memorial Club – Established 1920

 The facilities of the Club include:-

-a) A pleasant lounge bar area, with seating for about 100, in which to enjoy a drink or meal at lunchtimes and Thursday or Friday evenings.
+a) A pleasant lounge bar area, with seating for about 100, in which to enjoy a drink or meal at lunchtimes and Thursday or Friday 11.30am to 7pm.

 b) Five full size snooker tables, situated in three recently refurbished rooms, which allows social snooker for any member.
 We also have four thriving and successful snooker teams playing in the East Yorkshire & Malcolm Acaster (North Humberside) Monday Snooker Leagues.
 We regularly host Internal Competitions run for the Members.

 c) A popular Golf section who play at several different courses throughout the spring and summer period.

 d) A busy Social section that provides different activities for members throughout the year, including regular Quiz Nights, Monthly Artistes Nights, regular Diners Nights Eve(provided by our Caterer, Julie Davies).
 The annual turnover of the Club is approximately £250,000 per year.
 The Club employs a Full Time Steward and a number of part time bar staff.
 The club also employs a part time handyman and part time cleaners.